framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 three views here).
 As expected we have a `main.default` view and a `main.error` view which are basic defaults for FW/1 applications.
 We also have a `main.stopped` view.
 We'll see how each of these is used when we look at the `main` controller.

+The `default` view references `rc.greeting` which we'll see being set up in the `main.clj` controller below, and it also gets a `greeterService` from the bean factory and calls a function in that.
+We'll see where `greeterService` comes from below as well.

 ## src/hello/controllers

 In this folder we have a single Clojure file, `main.clj`.
 As you might guess from the file path, this is our application controller.
 Inside you'll